GLOBAL MARKETS-World shares near record levels as vaccines inject hope

 "The fact that the only currencies that are doing better than the dollar over the past two days are the British pound and the Israeli shekel, the two countries that are going further ahead in vaccination, seems to support that."

-The shekel rose over the past two days, reversing its decline since mid-January after the Bank of Israel intervened to stem the currency's strength after it had hit a 24-year high.
+The shekel has risen over the past two days, reversing its decline since mid-January after the Bank of Israel intervened to stem its rise.

+Gold edged up 0.7% to over $1,805 per ounce, but was still set for its worst weekly dip in four after hitting a two-month low of $1,785.10 on Thursday.

-Oil prices extended gains on the upbeat economic mood, falling inventories and the OPEC+ decision to stick to its output cuts.
+Oil prices extended gains on the upbeat economic mood, falling inventories and a decision by OPEC+ to stick to its output cuts.

-(Additional reporting by Imani Moise; Editing by Richard Chang, Christian Schmollinger and Emelia Sithole-Matarise For Reuters Live Markets blog on European and UK stock markets, please click on:)
+(Additional reporting by Imani Moise; editing by Larry King and Kevin Liffey For Reuters Live Markets blog on European and UK stock markets, please click on:)